-The Company was founded in 1990 and its headquarters is in İstanbul.
+The Company was founded in 1990.
 The Company's main activities are private individual or group pension and life insurance.
 There are 34 private pension funds founded by the Company.
 The Company's shares are traded in Borsa İstanbul A.Ş.